README

 - Inside the container type

-- Outside of the container type
+poetry install - Outside of the container type

-to view running container information - Outside of the container type
+docker psto view running container information - Outside of the container type

-to save the dependecy installation - Now you can use Docker for all of your
+docker commit <your-container-id> <your-image-name>to save the dependecy installation - Now you can use Docker for all of your

 ๐ Development Tasks